docker-hy/docker-hy.github.io/pages/part1/part1.md

 ![]({{ "/images/1/docker-explained-3.png" | absolute_url }})

-The difference between virtual machine and docker solutions after moving Application A to an incompatible system "Operating System B".
+The difference between a virtual machine and docker solutions after moving Application A to an incompatible system "Operating System B".

 ### What's a Docker Image? ###